biocompibens/ALFA/README.md

 ###Plots
 ![Output example](https://github.com/biocompibens/ALFA/blob/master/Images/Output_example.png)

 **Legend**: Two images display the nucleotides distributions among the different features, one for the categories (A) and another one for the biotypes (B).
-Each image is composed of two plots: the top one (A1/B1) represents the raw nucleotides fraction of each feature in the samples whereas the bottom one (A2/B2) represents the feature enrichment/depletion relative to the genome ”surface” occupied by this feature.
+Each image is composed of two plots: the top one (A1/B1) represents the raw nucleotides fraction of the reads that mapped to each feature in the samples whereas the bottom one (A2/B2) represents the feature enrichment/depletion relative to the genome ”surface” occupied by this feature.

 ###Count files
 For each input sample, a count table with the following information is produced:
  - category/biotype pair
  - count of nucleotides mapping to this feature pair in the sample
- - count of nucleotides belonging to this feature pair in the genome Using -c/--count option, this file can be used to plot again the results and avoid the whole program execution.
+ - count of nucleotides belonging to this feature pair in the genome

+> Using -c/--count option, this file can be used to plot again the results and avoid the whole program execution.

 ![Count file example](https://github.com/biocompibens/ALFA/blob/master/Images/counts_table.head.png)